The Texas Department of Aging and Disability Services (DADS) state office headquarters is located at:

 Office of the State Long-term Care Ombudsman

 Report concerns about someone living in a nursing home or assisted living facility.
-Also provides information and assistance in choose the most appropriate living arrangement.
+Also provides information and assistance in choosing the most appropriate living arrangement.

 Self-reporting of abuse, neglect or exploitation by licensed or certified DADS service providers